 In wind tunnel measurements, microphone auto-power levels are often much higher than the corresponding cross-power levels.
-In other words, the main diagonal components of the cross-power matrix $\mathbf{C}$ have much higher levels than the off-diagonal components.
+In other words, the main diagonal components of the cross-spectral matrix C have much higher levels than the off-diagonal components.
 There can be two reasons for this phenomenon, both of which are discussed below.